 Today, Alex is a father, grandfather, minister, certified drug and alcohol counselor, court liaison and mental health specialist who manages a residential treatment program.
 Currently in certification to become an Enneagram teacher, Alex speaks on behalf of Enneagram Prison Project with a passion for helping people overcome many of the same challenges in life he has endured.

 Sue Lambert is the Ambassador Liaison for Enneagram Prison Project (EPP) assisting returning citizens who wish to join the Enneagram Ambassador program.
-She also facilitates EPP’s weekly meetings held at the Santa Clara County Resource Center and is currently co-teach our on-going Enneagram sessions.
-Sue has recently been offered a position as a Job Developer / Business Account Manager for a non-profit organization, Center for Career Opportunities, (CEO), (Santa Clara Country Branch).
+She also facilitates EPP’s weekly meetings held at the Santa Clara County Resource Center and is currently co-teaching our ongoing Enneagram sessions.
+Sue also holds the position of Job Developer / Business Account Manager for a non-profit organization, Center for Career Opportunities, (CEO), (Santa Clara County Branch).
 In her spare time, Sue enjoys her family and being outdoors in nature.